KaykyDeSouzaDias/Mood-Fi/README.md

 <h2>Stay tuned!
 Mood-Fi is evolving...</h2>

-Mood-Fi officially launched as version 1.0.0 on 28th of March, however a lot of new features are coming.
-Watch releases of this repository or follow me on my social medias to be notified for future updates:
+Mood-Fi officially launched as version 1.0.0 on 28th of March 2022, however a lot of new features are coming up.
+Wait for updates on the app, watch out for updates in this repository or follow me on my social medias to be notified for future updates:

 ![GIF_StayTuned_Mood-Fi](https://user-images.githubusercontent.com/59856984/160283875-4fba3451-ee55-482d-bb35-b676410886b3.gif)